mik-jozef/chalk/spec-notes.md

-class can have `mut` members that are modifyable even if instance is `const`, must be private if `Int(Int)` is `Function<Int, Int>`, what is `Int<Int i>()`? getters/setters? or unification of properties and functions without arguments? function overloading creates duplicate variables, what to do with it? can recursive foreach be transformed to stackless generator?
+class can have `mut` members that are modifyable even if instance is `const`, must be private if `Int(Int)` is `Function<Int, Int>`, what is `Int<Int i>()`? getters/setters? or unification of properties and functions without arguments? getters, if part of Chalk, must be pure function overloading creates duplicate variables, what to do with it? can recursive foreach be transformed to stackless generator?
 [Object-capability model](https://en.wikipedia.org/wiki/Object-capability_model)